 - 1. The Registrar's Office monitors SAP, which is reviewed at the end of each payment period, including summer.
 Any time there are late notifications of a course grade or grade change, the Registrar rechecks SAP using that new information. - 2.
-All coursework attempted, including repeated and withdrawn ("W") coursework recorded on the academic record at the time of the progress check is considered when determining if the student meets financial aid SAP standards.
+All coursework attempted, including repeated, incompletes ("I"), and withdrawn ("W") coursework recorded on the academic record at the time of the progress check is considered when determining if the student meets financial aid SAP standards.
+Courses with withdrawal (W) and incomplete (I) grades will be evaluated as attempted hours, but not hours earned.
 Courses that are retaken to improve a grade are counted in attempted hours but only one passing grade is counted toward the credit completion pace rate and GPA calculation.
 Transfer credits on the student academic record are considered for the purposes of financial aid SAP review.
 Non-credit and audit courses are not considered for SAP. - 3.
-Maximum Time Frame: Federal regulations require that students complete their program within a maximum time frame of 150% of the published length of a program. - 4.
-Qualitative Measurement of Academic Progress
+Courses assigned an incomplete grade are included in the credits attempted for maximum timeframe and pace.
+These credits cannot be counted as earned credits until a satisfactory grade is assigned.
+Grade changes from incomplete to another grade are reviewed as part of the next term's Satisfactory Academic Progress evaluation. - 4.
+Maximum Time Frame: Federal regulations require that students complete their program within a maximum time frame of 150% of the published length of a program.

+5. Qualitative Measurement of Academic Progress